meeki007/node-red-contrib-mudashboard/README.md

 ![Dashboard example](http://nodered.org/images/dashboarde.png)

+##Notice! this is not the official node-red-dashboard.
+This is a fork which solves a very specific requirement- widget state is emitted only to the socket origin that caused the change.
+For example, if two users have the same dashboard open and one user types into a text input, the other user will not get the text update.
+This works well when a typical web form like behavior is needed- multiple users can use the same dashboard url as a form to submit data back to the flow.
+This version of the dashboard can be installed along with the original node-red-dashboard- the UI configuration for the two dashboards are distinct and the settings appear in different tabs in the sidebar.
+Note that this changes the behavior of the original node-red-dashboard - specifically, one user's changes could overwrite another's without them knowing about it.
+In that sense, this dashboard is multi-user only for input- all dashboard users still share the same backend instance.

+Most of the documentation is left as is from the original project as it is applicable to the current project as well.

 ## Pre-requisites

 The Node-RED-Dashboard requires [Node-RED](https://nodered.org) to be installed.

 ## Install

-To install the stable version use the `Menu - Manage palette` option and search for `node-red-dashboard`, or run the following command in your Node-RED user directory - typically `~/.node-red`:
+To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-mudashboard`, or run the following command in your Node-RED user directory - typically `~/.node-red`:

-    npm i node-red-dashboard
+    npm i node-red-contrib-mudashboard

-Restart your Node-RED instance and you should have UI nodes available in the palette and a new `dashboard` tab in the right side panel.
-The UI interface is available at <http://localhost:1880/ui> (if the default settings are used).
+Restart your Node-RED instance and you should have UI nodes available in the palette and a new `mudashboard` tab in the right side panel.
+The UI interface is available at <http://localhost:1880/mudashboard> (if the default settings are used).

 If you want to try the latest version from github, you can install it by

-    npm i node-red/node-red-dashboard
+    npm i meeki007/node-red-contrib-mudashboard

 ## Settings

-The default url for the dashboard is based off your existing Node-RED httpRoot path with /ui added.
-This can be changed in your Node-RED settings.js file.
+The default url for the mudashboard can be changed in your Node-RED settings.js file by adding it below the default ui path.

 ```
 ui: { path: "ui" },
+mudashboard: { path: "new_url" },
 ```

-You can also add your own express middleware to handle the http requests by using the `ui: { middleware: your_function }` property in settings.js.
+You can also add your own express middleware to handle the http requests by using the `mudashboard: { middleware: your_function }` property in settings.js.
 For example

 ```
-ui: { middleware: function (req, res, next) {
+mudashboard: { middleware: function (req, res, next) {
             // Do something more interesting here.
             console.log('LOGGED')
             next()